christopher-evans/yearless-date/README.md

 # yearless-date.js

-A date picker plugin from the jQuery library with no year displayed.
-There are some minor issues with hiding the year on a full date picker that this resolves.
+A date picker plugin for the jQuery library for a generic non-leap year.
+Includes a class for treating yearless dates as a month and day mod 365 days.

 ![DatePicker](/doc/sample.png?raw=true)

-A yearless date is a day mod 365, so cycles from 31 Dec to 01 Jan; a YearlessDate class is added to the global namespace for handling these.

 ### Getting started